WilliamMarti/CCNA/CCNA/ACLs/ACLs.md

 ACLs are configured globally (global config mode)

-Ordered sequnce of ACEs(Access Control Entries)
+Ordered sequence of ACEs(Access Control Entries)

 ACL must be applied to an interface to take effect.
 Applied **INBOUND** and **OUTBOUND**